sina-mohebbi/ppe-detection/README.md

 | ONNX FP32 | CPU | 36.2 | 60.9 | 16 |
 | ONNX INT8 (dynamic) | CPU | 9.4 | 740 | 1.4 |

-Two findings:
+### Two main findings

+- **The model is suitable for edge deployment.**
-- **It's edge-deployable.** Exported to ONNX, it runs at **~16 FPS on CPU alone** — no GPU required.
-For safety monitoring that's comfortably real-time.
+  After exporting the model to **ONNX FP32**, it runs at around **16 FPS on CPU**, with no dedicated GPU required.
+This is sufficient for near-real-time PPE monitoring in many edge and industrial applications.

-- **Dynamic INT8 quantization backfired — and I measured it rather than assuming.**
+- **Dynamic INT8 quantization reduced model size but increased latency.**
-  It shrank the model 4× but made CPU inference ~12× *slower*.
-Dynamic quantization suits weight-bound transformer/RNN operators; YOLO is convolution-bound, so ONNXRuntime ends up wrapping each conv in quantize/dequantize steps that cost more than they save.
-The right approach for a CNN is static (calibration-based) quantization — noted as future work.
-For now, FP32 ONNX is the CPU deployment target.
+  The quantized model was approximately **4× smaller**, but CPU inference became around **12× slower**.
+Dynamic quantization is generally more effective for models dominated by matrix multiplication, such as transformers and RNNs.
+YOLO, however, is mainly convolution-based.

+- In this case, ONNX Runtime introduced additional quantize and dequantize operations around the convolution layers.
+The overhead of these operations was greater than the performance benefit of INT8 computation.

+-  A more suitable optimization method would be **static INT8 quantization with calibration data**, which can quantize both weights and activations more efficiently.
+This is left as future work.
+For the current deployment, **ONNX FP32** provides the best balance between speed, compatibility, and accuracy on CPU.

 Full write-up: [`reports/benchmark.md`](reports/benchmark.md).